pauldambra/pauldambra.github.io/_posts/2018-03-30-DRY-considered-harmful.md

 The first idea that's missing is that there are types of ingredients.

-The second idea is that each drink is just a collection of ingredients that should be printed out for the baristas.
+The second idea is that each drink is a collection of ingredients that should be printed out for the baristas.

 So you start with a marker interface and a set of data classes.
 Each drink then allows you to add a subset of the possible interfaces and prints out the barista's instructions.